yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;An architectural style defines as a family of such systems in terms of a ( 1 ) of structural organization.More specifically， an architectural style defines a vocabulary of ( 2 ) and connector types， and a set of ( 3 ) on how they can be combined.
+&emsp;&emsp;An architectural style defines as a family of such systems in terms of a ( 1 ) of structural organization.
+More specifically, an architectural style defines a vocabulary of ( 2 ) and connector types， and a set of ( 3 ) on how they can be combined.
 For many styles there may also exist one or more ( 4 ) that specify how to determine a system’s overall properties from the properties of its parts.Many of architectural styles have been developed over the years.
 The best-known examples of ( 5 ) architectures are programs written in the Unix shell.

 (1) &emsp;A.pattern &emsp;B.data flow &emsp;C.business process &emsp;D.position level